Check mysql-connections¶

 Queries

-SHOW GLOBAL VARIABLESforinteractive_timeout,max_connections,skip_name_resolve, andwait_timeoutQueries
+SHOW GLOBAL VARIABLESforinteractive_timeout,max_connections,skip_name_resolve,skip_networking, andwait_timeoutQueries

 SHOW GLOBAL STATUSforAborted_connects,Connections,Max_used_connections,Max_used_connections_time,Threads_connected, andThreads_runningReports current, peak, and aborted connection statistics

-Logic is taken from MySQLTuner script:mysql_stats(), v1.9.8
+Logic is taken from MySQLTuner:mysql_stats() and has been verified in sync with MySQLTuner

 Fact Sheet¶